On the Sato-Tate conjecture for non-generic abelian surfaces: The Conjecture and the Strategy

 2) The semisimple component of $g_{v}^{\prime}$ is an element of $G^{1}$ with eigenvalues of norm $1$ and hence belongs to some conjugate of $ST_{A}$.
 Thus we may define $s(v)$ to be the associated conjugacy class in $ST_{A}$.\end{defn}

-\begin{rem} We have phrased the definitions in the general form of \cite{Ser2} \S 8.
+\begin{rem} We have phrased the definitions in the general form of \cite[\S 8]{Ser2}.
 In the case of abelian varieties, semisimplicity is well known and due to Tate.
 Moreover, $G_{\ell}^{Zar}$, and hence $G_{\ell}^{1,Zar}$ and $ST_{A}$, is reductive by Faltings's theorem. \end{rem}

-We remark that when $g\leq 3$ or $A$ is isogenous to a product of CM abelian varieties, the $G_{\ell}^{1,Zar}$ is known to have a common model over $\mathbb{Q}$ (\cite{FKRS}, Theorem 2.16, \cite{BK}, Theorem 6.6), so $ST_{A}$ is a compact real form of $G^{1}$ and independent of $\ell$.
-Note however that it is not in general known in these cases that the conjuagcy classes $s_{v}$ are independent of $\ell$.
+We remark that when $g\leq 3$ or $A$ is isogenous to a product of CM abelian varieties, the $G_{\ell}^{1,Zar}$ is known to have a common model over $\mathbb{Q}$ (\cite[Theorem 2.16]{FKRS}, \cite[Theorem 6.6]{BK}), so $ST_{A}$ is a compact real form of $G^{1}$ and independent of $\ell$.
+Note however that it is not in general known in these cases that the conjugacy classes $s_{v}$ are independent of $\ell$.
 We may now state the generalised Sato-Tate conjecture: